-- For applicants aged 65 years old and above who are exempted to take the test, must provide documents that include a passport, EEA identity card (for naturalisation purposes), or birth certificate.
+- Applicants aged 65 years old and above who are exempted to take the test, must provide documents that include a passport, EEA identity card (for naturalization purposes), or birth certificate.

-- For applicants with mental and physical disabilities who are exempted to take the test, must provide a medical waiver pro forma, which is completed by a medical practitioner registered with the General Medical Council.
+- Applicants with mental and physical disabilities who are exempted to take the test, must provide a medical waiver pro forma.
+This pro forma should be completed by a medical practitioner registered with the General Medical Council.

 What documents do I need to meet the English Language requirements?

-- For applicants who passed a Home Office-approved English language test, need to provide the unique reference number of your exam or a copy of your test certificate.
+- Applicants who passed a Home Office-approved English language test, need to provide the unique reference number of your exam or a copy of your test certificate.

-- For applicants with an English-taught degree from an English-speaking majority country, need to provide an Academic Qualification Level Statement (AQUALS) from UK NARIC.
+- Applicants with an English-taught degree from an English-speaking majority country, need to provide an Academic Qualification Level Statement (AQUALS) from UK NARIC.

-- For applicants with a degree taught in English from an English non-majority country, need to provide an English Language Proficiency Statement (ELPS) from UK NARIC which confirms that their degree passes the UK standard.
+- Applicants with a degree taught in English from an English non-majority country, need to provide an English Language Proficiency Statement (ELPS).
+This ELPS should be a UK NARIC which confirms that their degree passes the UK standard.

 Need to take the Life in the UK Test and B1 English Test as part of your application for British citizenship or ILR?
 We can help you pass the exam with FREE online study materials & practice tests.
 Book your course today!